thumperward/msikeyboard/README.md

 * Expose DualColorAdvanced mode (like DualColor, but each zone has different colors/times, msikbapi already have appropriate methods)
 * Expose 'plain' modes (16-28, looks like plain one-color backlight, also changes behaviour of Normal mode)
 * Explore modes 8,9 and 11-15 (8 looks like DualColor, 9 looks like Waves but this needs thorough research)
-* Move service daemon from root to different system user to improve security
+* Move service daemon from root to less privileged system user
-* Prepare Python package for PEP conformance
-* Prepare .deb package for easier installation
+* Prepare debian package
+* Add console daemon control tool
+* Add GUI daemon control tool?